-The resort also has free yoga at 8am everyday, a library with books.
+The resort also has free yoga at 8am everyday, and a library with books.

-you can swap, surf lessons and rentals, trivia nights, live music, games and loads of cool stuff, as well as being a turtle sanctuary, so you can watch them release baby turtles Back into the ocean I wouldn’t recommend eating in the restaurant though.
-It’s expensive and the food isn’t the best but never fear there are cheaper alternative on the doorstep for the more money conscious traveller.
+You can swap, surf lessons and rentals, trivia nights, live music, games and loads of cool stuff, as well as being a turtle sanctuary, so you can watch them release baby turtles back into the ocean.
+I wouldn’t recommend eating in the restaurant though.
+It’s expensive and the food isn’t the best but never fear there are cheaper alternatives on the doorstep for the more money conscious traveller.

-When you exit the main gate of the resort go right, about 3 doors down on the right you’ll find Adelas Pupusas.
+When you exit the main gate of the resort go right, about 3 doors down on the right you’ll find Adela’s Pupusas.
 Best Pupusas in El Salvador hands down.
-Nice and cheap too at 50 cent each.
-There are other things on the menu too incase you pupusa yourself out.
+Nice and cheap too at 50 cents each.
+There are other things on the menu too in case you pupusa yourself out.